DrAlzahraniProjects/csusb_spring2025_cse6550_team3/README.md

 ```
 chmod +x docker-setup.sh
 ```
-5) Run the script to build and run the Docker image:
+5) Run the script to build and run the Docker image (enter your Groq API Key when prompted):
 ```
 ./docker-setup.sh
 ```